Toward a Characterization of Simulation Between Arithmetic Theories: Unconditional Constraints on Characterizations

 \section{Unconditional Constraints on Characterizations}

-This section presents the paper's unconditional results.
+This section presents unconditional constraints at the level of external simulation.
 The first shows in certain settings that relative consistency implies feasible relative consistency and hence simulation.
 The second shows that any hard true $\phi$ can, in a precise sense, be replaced by one of Busy Beaver form.
-Together, these results isolate both the positive mechanism underlying simulation and a canonical source of hardness, constraining any possible characterization.
+We also record an extension normal form that converts hardness for an arbitrary target theory into hardness for a one-sentence consistency extension.
+Together, these results isolate both the positive mechanism underlying simulation and canonical forms of hardness, constraining any possible characterization.

 The literature shows that simulation is possible in special cases.
-In particular, polynomial-time interpretability implies efficient provability of the bounded consistency statements $Con_{\mathcal S{+}\phi}(n)$; see Theorem~\ref{theoremsimulateexists}.\footnote{Freund and Pakhomov~\cite{FreundPakhomov} show that such efficient provability can also occur when $\phi$ expresses slow consistency.} By contrast, Pudl\'ak~\cite{Pudlak1986length} conjectures that this fails already for $\phi{=}Con_{\mathcal S}$.\footnote{Khaniki~\cite{Khaniki} relates a weak form of Pudl\'ak's Conjecture to the existence of a computable jump operator in proof complexity.} Unconditional lower bounds of the form $\mathcal S\centernot{\sststile{}{n^{O(1)}}}Con_{\mathcal S{+}\phi}(n)$ are not known for sound theories $\mathcal S{\supseteq}S^1_2$; such a result would imply that no optimal proof system exists, and hence $\mathbf P{\neq}\mathbf{NP}{\neq}\mathbf{coNP}$.
+In particular, polynomial-time interpretability implies efficient provability of the bounded consistency statements $Con_{\mathcal S{+}\phi}(n)$; see Theorem~\ref{thm:interpretability-implies-simulation}.\footnote{Freund and Pakhomov~\cite{FreundPakhomov} prove polynomial-size finite-consistency proofs for a slow-consistency extension of Peano Arithmetic, which is not finitely axiomatized.} By contrast, Pudl\'ak~\cite{Pudlak1986length} conjectures that this fails already for $\phi{=}Con_{\mathcal S}$.\footnote{Khaniki~\cite{Khaniki} studies computable jump operators, which produce from every proof system one that it cannot simulate; whether such operators exist is open, and Pudl\'ak's Conjecture would supply one via $\mathcal S{\mapsto}\mathcal S{+}Con_{\mathcal S}$.} Unconditional lower bounds of the form $\mathcal S\centernot{\sststile{}{n^{O(1)}}}Con_{\mathcal S{+}\phi}(n)$ are not known for sound theories $\mathcal S{\supseteq}S^1_2$; such a result would imply that no optimal proof system exists, hence $\mathbf{NP}{\neq}\mathbf{coNP}$.

-The two results proved in this section constrain possible answers to the Characterization Problem in complementary ways.
-The first isolates a sufficient condition for simulation, formulated in terms of relative consistency rather than polynomial-time interpretability.
-The second shows that any instance of non-simulation can already be witnessed by $\phi$ referring to Busy Beavers.
-Together, these results clarify both the positive mechanism underlying simulation and a canonical source of hardness.
+The results proved in this section constrain possible answers to the Characterization Problem in complementary ways.
+The upper-bound theorem isolates a sufficient condition for simulation, formulated in terms of relative consistency rather than polynomial-time interpretability.
+The Busy Beaver transfer shows that any instance of non-simulation has a canonical Busy Beaver witness over the weak base, while the extension normal form recodes arbitrary target-theory hardness as hardness for a one-sentence consistency extension.
+Together, these results clarify the positive mechanism underlying simulation and two canonical forms of hardness.